MattCage/TicTacToe/README.md

 This game is currently under development, so its appearance, features and experience can change during development.

-Current version: *0.9.2*.
+Current version: *0.9.4*.

 ## How to run the game
 Open `index.html`, from master directory, with a web browser of your choice.

 ## How To Play
-In *Prj.TicTacToe* there are two players, X and O. X is always the first player.
+In *Prj.TicTacToe* there are two players, X and O. Player 1 chooses what will be its mark, Player 2 will use the other mark.
 Click a blank space on the grid to mark it with your sign and try to be the first who gets three of same marks in a row.

 ## Compatibility
 *Prj.TicTacToe* works on any device with a web browser installed.